UoB-IBM-TextMessaging-Team/JammoChat/README.md

 To build the app, you just need to:

 1. (First time init/If the unity project been changed/) Open the `unity` project in`/unity/ARView-IBM-TextMessaging`, In `File` select `build setting` and switch platform to`android`.
 Then Menu -> Flutter -> Export Android
 2. Setting up`android/local.properties`.
 If you excute `flutter run`, a `android/local.properties` will automatically generates.
 But you still need to set `flutter.compileSdkVersion`,`flutter.minSdkVersion` and  `ndk.dir`.
-Following varibles is essential to the project build:
+Following varibles are essential to the project build:
    `sdk.dir=<android SDK location>`
    `flutter.sdk=<Flutter location>`
    `flutter.compileSdkVersion=33`